 For many years, JHC knew of Caesar’s existence and had small insights into his life.
 He was the model for a character in James Fenimore Cooper’s first successful novel “The Spy.”
 In this tale of Revolutionary War intrigue, Caesar comments about slavery and its diminishment of men like himself.
 But until last year, nothing was known about his family, his parents and whether he ever had a wife or children.
 Suzanne Clary, President of the Jay Heritage Center explained, “We have been searching for over a decade because this land was their home too and every path bears their imprint.
 Thanks to Jay family letters we have transcribed with the help of volunteers, we now know with certainty that Caesar walked the trails down to Milton Harbor and the views you see from the veranda were his as well.
 New contributions to our research from a possible relative, Carol Ubosi, including a bible inscription, show he was indeed married and was a father.
 He and his wife had at least one child, a son also named Caesar Valentine who was born in 1807.”

 Caesar Sr. died October 2, 1847 and was buried somewhere on the Jay farm two days later according to records at Christ’s Church.
 The cemetery is likely located somewhere near or within today’s Marshlands Conservancy but there are no headstones.
 According to one poignant letter “We went to the old burying ground…There were several graves with no recording stones so that even their names have perished & they are twice dead.”
 JHC is determined to not let their names perish.
 The narrative of this family, an African American father, a son and a mother, spans two homes on the one site which was landmarked 25 years ago by the National Park Service.
 The quest to find out more about both Caesars, and both parents, their ancestors as well as their descendants will continue.
 The gardens and meadow JHC is planning will bear memorial stones with their names.
-Preservation of the Jay Estate and Marshlands will further protect their stories and undisturbed resting place.
+Preservation of the 23-acre Jay Estate and the adjacent Marshlands park will further protect their stories and undisturbed resting place.

 Clary added, “Gatherings and collaborations like AWAH’s MLK Jr. Literary Celebration inspire and help encourage our work, our staff and volunteers.
 We applaud non-profits like AWAH and writers like our honored guests whose words help capture the essence of African American lives for all readers and future generations of students of history.”